- Off the Beaten Track

 Some sights are touristy for a good reason.
-They’re the ones you go to Europe Dropdown content to check off: a wobbly gondola on the canals of Venice Dropdown content, or a mandatory Eiffel Tower Dropdown content selfie.
+They’re the ones you go to Europe to check off: a wobbly gondola on the canals of Venice, or a mandatory Eiffel Tower selfie.
 Europe has countless sights all worth a visit in their own right, but there's so much more to the continent than cathedrals and beaches – and some of it's pretty bizarre.
 So from plastic hammer fights in Portugal, to a night behind bars in an ex-Soviet prison, here are a few things to do in Europe you probably never considered.

 1. Sleep with fishes at Sweden’s Utter Inn